Having a baby can be one of the most exciting – but also challenging – thing you will ever do. There’s nothing wrong with getting some extra support.

 It can be a shock to acknowledge that you might need extra support or treatment, but it can also be a real relief, especially if you have been struggling with symptoms for a while.

 - Take small steps, recognise and accept that recovery takes time and some days will be harder than others.

 - You don’t have to go it alone – accept support and work towards recovery.

 - You are not the only one – many other women and men go through this.

 - This is happening to you – it is not your fault.
 This is a serious condition, and there is nothing to be ashamed of.

 - Mental health conditions won’t go away on their own – you must get support.

 - The sooner you get support, the sooner you can recover.

 You are your baby’s most important asset, and an asset that should be looked after — caring for yourself is as important as caring for your baby.

-The most important thing is to talk to a health professional about getting the right treatment.
-Remember, the faster you get support, the faster you can get back to enjoying life with your family.
+The most important thing is to talk to a health professional about getting the right treatment that works for you and your family.